KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/Obtain_Kratos.md

 # Obtain Kratos

+This is the crash course for Kratos Multiphyscis.
+During the course you will learn the fundamentals for out multiphyscis framework from scrach.

-## 1. Introduction
+## 1. Preparation

-Before starting the course, you need to acquire a working version of Kratos.
-Kratos can either be compiled from source or downloaded as a Python package for both Microsoft Windows and Linux, supporting Python versions `3.8` to `3.12`.

-For this course, you will use the Python package, and we will guide you through the installation process.
+KratosMultiphyscis, like may other scientific software is a set of libraries rather than a progam.
+You can think of it like numpy, pytorch, etc...

+This means that you cannot double-click Kratos and start, but rather use its components.
+In order to do so, there will be a set of programs that you will need to install:

+1) A Python interpreter
+2) A Code Editor
+3) Pre and Post processor (optional)

+So the first part of this course will cover where to find these software, how to install it, and how to prepare it to run Kratos.

+⚠️ If you are using MacOS, you are unable to install software in your computer, or you have any other problem, you can follow this course in a GoogleColab Notebook that you can copy from [here]().

 ## 2. Install Python

 If Python is not installed on your system, you can download it from the official [Python Website](https://www.python.org/) website.

+Kratos is availiable for **Windows** and **Linux** from versions **3.8** to **3.12** so please select one of those.

-## 2.1 Create a python environment:
+## 2.1 Create a python virtual environment:

 To avoid conflicts with existing installations or packages, we strongly recommend creating a dedicated environment for Kratos.